HMAS Toowoomba (J 157)

 The convoy was made up of the transports City of Canterbury (British, 8331 GRT, built 1922) and Elisabethville (British, 8351 GRT, built 1922).

-Around 0300D/14, HMAS Toowoomba parted company with the convoy for other escort duties.
+Around 0300D/14, HMAS Toowoomba parted company with the convoy for other escort duties for which she proceeded to and arrived at Dante (now Ras Hafun, Somalia) later the same day.

 Around 0800CD(-3.5)/18, HMS Birmingham (Capt.
 H.B.
 Crane, RN) took over the escort from HMS Hawkins which then set course to proceed to Kilindini.